IT Solutions

 In today’s digital age, cybersecurity is not merely a technological concern—it is a critical business imperative.
 This is particularly true for small and medium-sized businesses (SMBs) operating within the U.S. defense industrial base (DIB).

 To safeguard sensitive defense information, the U.S. Department of Defense (DoD) has implemented the Cybersecurity Maturity Model Certification (CMMC) framework.
-Compliance with the CMMC framework is mandatory for defense contractors and their subcontractors, but achieving compliance can be a daunting challenge for businesses with limited resources and expertise.
+Compliance with the CMMC framework is mandatory for defense contractors and their subcontractors, but achieving compliance can be a challenge for businesses with limited resources and expertise.

 The CMMC Framework: A Brief Overview